onap/archived-aaf-authz/docs/sections/architecture/security.rst

 The Organization
 ----------------

 AAF is only a tool to reflect the Organization it is setup for.
 AAF does not, for instance, know what IDs are acceptable to a particular company.
 Every Organization (or Company) will also likely have its own Certificate Authority and DNS.
-Most importantly, each Organzation will have a hierarchy of who is responsible for any give person or application.
+Most importantly, each Organization will have a hierarchy of who is responsible for any give person or application.

  * AAF's Certman connects to the Organization's CA via SCEP protocol (Others can be created as well)
  * AAF ties into the Organizational hierarchy.
 Currently, this is through a feed of IDs and relationships.